deepak-datahandling/Python-Codes/data_validation/Table Data Validation v2.0/README.md

 ### Update 2.0
-1. Code was modified in both teradata side and parquet file handling side.
+1. Modified Earlier version of SQL in teradata side.
 2. Complete Pyspark handling implemented in the Parquet file Handling side.
-3. Excel handling was included to make the result as report.
+3. Excel handling was included to make the results as a Single Report.
-4. Mailing Feature was included
+4. Mailing Feature was included.
-                                #Refer Validation Report Mail.py
+                                *Refer Validation Report Mail.py